samuelsson/phpMyXBMC/README.md

 * ~~Fix the PDO Database connection~~
 * ~~Create a navigation bar~~
 * Finish the design (mostly CSS)
+* ~~Connect to TMDb with API for poster request~~
+* Code a function where all TMBd images gets cached and loaded
 * Improve queries for better performance
 * Make the PHP object oriented
 * Code clean up
 * Fix sessions/cookies (probably more focused on sessions)
 * ~~Don't load all movies/shows on the same page~~
+* Fix the jQuery window resize bug when making a small window larger